Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 I've got a guru, and Paul's like, all right.

-So, Lennon had nicknamed him Magic Alex
+Lennon had nicknamed him Magic Alex

-because of his impressive, technological, and scientific knowledge.
+because of his impressive, technological and

-That's in John's eyes.
+scientific knowledge.
+That's in

-Lennon was especially impressed with Magic Alex's invention
+impressed with Magic Alex's invention

-called the Nothing Box,
+called the Nothing Box.

-which was a small plastic box with randomly blinking lights
+plastic box with randomly blinking

-that Lennon would stare at for hours
+lights that Lennon would stare at for hours

 whilst under the influence of LSD.

-And he was like, this guy knows science.
+And he's like, this guy

-This is fucking awesome.
+is fucking awesome.

-So he basically, he's like, you're hired.
+So he basically, he's like

-a guru.
-That's so fun.
-Magic Alex soon became part of the Beatles entourage from Paul McCartney again.
+Alex soon became part of the Beatles entourage.

-Because John had introduced him as a guru, there was perhaps a little pressure on him to try and
+there was perhaps a little pressure on him to try and behave as a guru.

-behave as a guru.
-I didn't treat him that way.
 I thought he was just some guy with interesting ideas.

-But what is a guru if not some guy with interesting ideas?
-Do you think you have interesting ideas?
+But what is a guru, if not some guy with interesting ideas?

-Yeah, yeah.
-Well, I found out I don't have interesting ideas when we came out on stage and you said that all that I was telling you out the back, you weren't listening to.
+All that I was telling you out the back, you weren't listening to.

 Yeah.